Netcentric/maven-ext-repos-from-env/README.md

 #### Using a mirror repository

-By default, the default repositories (Maven Central and the configured repositories from settings.xml) are also added to ensure those are queried first to ensure best performance.
-In case the configured repository is a mirror repository and can answer all requests from the build, this behaviour can be explicitly turned off (`MVN_SETTINGS_ADD_DEFAULT_REPOS` is `true ` by default):
+By default, the repositories as configured in env are queried **after** the default repositories in settings.xml.
+For the case that the system env repo is a mirror repository (containing all required artifacts), it can be forced to be used first (before the repositories from settings.xml).

 ```
-export MVN_SETTINGS_ADD_DEFAULT_REPOS=false
+export MVN_SETTINGS_ENV_REPOS_FIRST=true
 ```

+Setting this flag is only relevant for performance reasons, the overall build will work with or without this flag.

 ## Usage with Adobe Experience Manager Cloud Manager